HeeJohn/HeeJohn/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [TrueEchoProject](https://github.com/TrueEchoProject/TrueEcho_Main)
+- 🔭 The project I’m currently working on [TrueEchoProject](https://github.com/TrueEchoProject/TrueEcho_Main)
 - 🌱 I’m currently learning Java and Spring.
 - 👯 I’m looking to collaborate on innovative web and mobile app projects
 - 💬 Ask me about Java, Dart, and C